 [7.2.3.]
 A Procedure Suggested by the Categorical Imperative.

-Kant’s Categorical Imperative suggests a procedure for deciding whether it is morally permissible to perform an action:
+This principle suggests a procedure for deciding whether it is morally permissible to perform an action:

-Step 1: Figure out “maxim” (a rule or principle of behavior) you would be following were you to perform that action.
+Step 1: Figure out what “maxim” (a rule or principle of behavior) you would be following were you to perform that action.

 Step 2: Figure out whether you can rationally will for that maxim to “become a universal law,” i.e., whether you can rationally will for everyone to follow that maxim, all the time.

 · If you can, then the maxim is “universalizable” and the action is morally permissible.

 · If you cannot, then the maxim is not “universalizable” and the action is immoral.